Emilykidd3/algorithms/53-one-edit-away/README.md

     * Since the strings are the same, they are no edits away.
 We only return `true` if the strings are _exactly_ one edit away.

-* You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  * Functions that _pass_ the tests will be denoted with a **green check mark**.

-  * Functions that _fail_ the tests will be denoted with a **red x and an error message**.

 ### Hints

-* Think about different possible edits that can be made to a string.
+- Think about different possible edits that can be made to a string.
 Besides changing a letter to another letter, what other ways can a string be edited?